 International Primary Curriculum

 IPC encourages students to develop the ability to learn and acquire the skills required to become life-long learners.
 It is an international, thematic based program and students complete six IPC Units (themes) each year.
 The following subjects are covered in IPC:

 - Art, Geography, History, ICT Technology, Language Arts, Mathematics, Music, Sport, Science, Society

 Alongside the International Primary Curriculum, we also run literacy and numeracy programmes developed in the UK and aligned with our international curriculum.

 All classes in Primary widely use our outdoor classroom.
 Our children have the opportunity to develop a love of nature and a deeper understanding and respect for their environment.
 Outdoor learning encourages problem-solving skills, teamwork, increases creativity and develops out of the box thinking.

 The following Specialist Subjects are also taken every week:

 - Sport /Physical Education (“PE”)

 We encourage students to be respectful, confident, responsible and have a clear sense of our core values, attitudes and beliefs.
-Primary students attend weekly assemblies where a wide variety of topics are discussed and a sense of ‘family’ is created to encourage students of all ages and cultures to come together and work as a team.
+Primary students attend weekly assemblies where a wide variety of topics are discussed.
+A sense of ‘family’ is created to encourage students of all ages and cultures to come together and work as a team.
 Assemblies celebrate school life, academic effort and achievement.
-Students receive awards for their academic and personal performance and each term a class has the opportunity to showcase their classwork.
+Students receive awards for their academic and personal performance, and each term, a class has the opportunity to showcase their classwork.

-ISF Tervuren offers Additional English as a special provision for students whose mother tongue or first academic language is not English.
+ISF (International School of Flanders) Tervuren offers Additional English as a special provision for students whose mother tongue or first academic language is not English.
 Learning support is also offered to students with learning difficulties.
-At an additional cost we have an Occupational Therapist available on site; testing and therapy can be organised during and after school.
-Students with specific learning difficulties may also qualify for the support of an IILP (International Individual Learning Plan)
+At an additional cost, we have an Occupational Therapist available on site; testing and therapy can be organised during and after school.
+Students with specific learning difficulties may also qualify for the support of an IILP (International Individual Learning Plan.